-Chair, Steering Committee Co-Chair, Steering Committee Past Chairs, Steering Committee Chairs, Book Selection Treasurer Secretary Publications Publicity Promotional Materials - Responsible for the mailing of promotional materials Historian - Keeps a scrapbook of NBA information Webmaster - Updates the NBA website Member at Large- assists where needed.
+Chair, Steering Committee Co-Chair, Steering Committee Past Chairs, Steering Committee Chairs, Book Selection Treasurer Secretary Publications Publicity Promotional Materials - Responsible for the mailing of promotional materials Historian - Keeps a scrapbook of NBA information Webmaster - Updates the Nutmeg Book Award website Member at Large- assists where needed.

-Book Selection Committees 4-6 and 7-8 - Select the nominees for the Nutmeg Award Steering Committee - Coordinates the NBA committees Publicity Committee - Reports all NBA news to CASL, CLA, and others
+Book Selection Committees 2-4, 4-6, 7-8, 9-12 - Select the nominees for the Nutmeg Award Steering Committee - Coordinates the NBA committees Publicity Committee - Reports all NBA news to CASL, CLA, and others